bcbio/bcbio-nextgen/docs/contents/configuration.rst

       supported by freebayes, varscan, mutect (see disclaimer below), scalpel (indels only) and vardict.
 See ``phenotype`` below for how to pair tumor and normal samples.
-    - Selecting mutect (SNP caller) will implicitly also call indels using scalpel and combine the output.
+    - Selecting mutect (SNP caller) can also be combined by indels from scalpel or sid and combine the output.
 Mutect operates in both tumor-normal and tumor-only modes.
       In tumor-only mode the indels from scalpel will reflect all indels in the sample, as there is currently no way of separating the germline from somatic indels in tumor-only mode.
+-  ``indelcaller`` For SNP only variant callers it is possible to combine the calling with indelcallers such as scalpel, pind and somatic indel detector (for Appistry MuTect users only).
+Omit to ignore. [scalpel, sid]
 -  ``jointcaller`` Joint calling algorithm, combining variants called with the specified ``variantcaller``.
 Can be a list of multiple options but needs to match with appropriate ``variantcaller``
      - ``gatk-haplotype-joint`` `GATK incremental joint discovery
        <http://www.broadinstitute.org/gatk/guide/article?id=3893>`_ with
        HaplotypeCaller.
 Takes individual gVCFs called by ``gatk-haploype`` and